Wiltz - a Circular Economy Hotspot in the heart of Ardennes

-As an initial step in its ambitious plan to transform its country into a circular economy, in October 2015 the Luxembourg government named the municipality of Wiltz a Circular Economy Hotspot, encouraging the city to "gradually integrate the rules of the circular economy into its building regulations and to promote the ecological construction of buildings with high added value, having a positive impact on the economy and environment".
+In 2015, the Luxembourg government named Wiltz a Circular Economy Hotspot, encouraging the city to "gradually integrate the rules of the circular economy into its building regulations and to promote the ecological construction of buildings with high added value, having a positive impact on the economy and environment".

-In 2017 Wiltz took it a step further by integrating the concept of circular economy into the Official Declaration of the College of Aldermen for 2017 – 2023.
-In February 2018 Wiltz renewed its political commitment with a Circular Economy Charter signed by its municipal council, by which it committed itself to mainstreaming circular economy in its future project and activities in order to improve its global footprint on the Ardennes region and to take on its responsibilities towards future generations of citizens.
+In 2017, Wiltz took it a step further by integrating the concept of circular economy into the Official Declaration of the College of Aldermen for 2017 – 2023.
+In 2018, Wiltz renewed its political commitment with a Circular Economy Charter, by which it committed itself to mainstreaming circular economy in its future project and activities, including:

-- develop a work plan enabling municipal services to plan and organise their activities according to socially and environmentally responsible standards
+- enabling municipal services to plan and organise their activities according to socially and environmentally responsible standards;

-- make a better use of the material and human resources available in order to avoid any kind of waste in its territory;
+- make a better use of the material and human resources;

 - actively respect biodiversity in municipal project design;

-- gradually integrate circular economy in building regulations at municipal level in order to promote eco-design and construction of high-value added buildings with a positive impact on environment;
+- gradually integrate circular economy in building regulations at municipal level in order to promote eco-design and construction of high-value added buildings;

-- introduce a proactive communication strategy, for all stakeholders, which is aimed at actively promoting circular economy;
+- introduce a communication strategy aimed at promoting circular economy.

-According to a study carried out by Luxinnovation at the start of Luxembourg’s circular journey, “Circularity supports 7,000-15,000 jobs, as well as more than €1 billion in economic activity in Luxembourg, primarily in manufacturing but also in construction, retail and other areas.”
-And there is much potential for growth.
-The same Luxinnovation study claims that “Acceleration of circular economic practices at scale in Luxembourg has the potential to generate €300 million to €1 billion annual net-material cost savings and more that 2,200 jobs …in construction, automotive, manufacturing and logistics”.
+According to a study by Luxinnovation, “Circularity supports 7000-15000 jobs, as well as more than €1 billion in economic activity in Luxembourg.”
+The same study claims that acceleration of circular economic practices at scale in Luxembourg has the potential to generate €300 million to €1 billion annual net-material cost savings and more that 2,200 jobs in construction, automotive, manufacturing and logistics.

-The most relevant project launched so far is “Wunne mat der Wooltz”, a large-scale housing development built along circular economy principles on a brownfield site and covering an area of 25,5 hectares, which by 2030 will provide housing, offices, shops, leisure, transport, parking and school facilities, thus attracting 1,800 new inhabitants.
-The construction of 780 new housing units is being planned according to the principles of social and solidarity circular economy, urban planning, raw material optimisation and green energies.
+The project “Wunne mat der Wooltz” will provide housing, offices, shops, leisure, transport, parking and school facilities, thus attracting 1,800 new inhabitants by 2030.
+The 780 new housing units will be constructed according to the principles of social and solidarity circular economy, urban planning, raw material optimisation and green energies.